-Although a UN respondent reported no school student or teacher victims in 2009,870 there was one media report of three female students wounded in an armed attack in western Mosul, on 25 May 2009, when an unknown gunman opened fire on them as they left their school in the Tamouz neighbourhood.871
+Although a UN respondent reported no school student or teacher victims in 2009, 870 there was one media report of three female students wounded in an armed attack in western Mosul, on 25 May 2009, when an unknown gunman opened fire on them as they left their school in the Tamouz neighbourhood.
+871

-According to a UN respondent, in 2010, 49 school students were killed, 26 injured and five abducted in attacks on education.872 The UN Assistance Mission in Iraq (UNAMI) separately reported that more than 10 school teachers and university professors were assassinated in 2010 in Baghdad, Kirkuk, Mosul, Al Kut (Wassit governorate), Al Anbar and Diyala, although it did not indicate how many of the ten were teachers.
-The motives for many of the killings were not known.873
+According to a UN respondent, in 2010, 49 school students were killed, 26 injured and five abducted in attacks on education.
+The UN Assistance Mission in Iraq (UNAMI) separately reported that more than 10 school teachers and university professors were assassinated in 2010 in Baghdad, Kirkuk, Mosul, Al Kut (Wassit governorate), Al Anbar and Diyala, although it did not indicate how many of the ten were teachers.
+The motives for many of the killings were not known.
+The

-In 2011, 37 students were killed, 33 students injured, and 13 students abducted, according to a UN respondent.874 Twenty-seven school personnel or education officials were killed or injured in incidents that included IEDs and direct shooting, mostly in Baghdad, Kirkuk, Ninewa, Salahaddin and Anbar.
-In all these cases, armed groups, including Al-Qaeda in Iraq and ISI, were responsible.875 For instance, on 11 December 2011, a bomb attached to a car carrying a Ministry of Education official in Baghdad's northern Shaab district exploded, killing him.876 The same day, a bomb attached to a teacher's car injured him when it detonated in the town of Muqdadiya.877 example, in Salahaddin governorate, two secondary school students were killed and another wounded when five masked armed attackers entered the school, made their way to a specific classroom and shot at the students on 22 April 2012.
-The UN reported that according to local sources, including local police, AQI was allegedly behind the attack, some mentioning that AQI had attempted to recruit the victims before the incident.879 The UN also reported that 19 schoollevel education staff were killed or injured in 2012.880 On 12 March 2012, a teacher from the Riyadh district, south of Kirkuk, died when a bomb attached to his car exploded.881
+In 2011, 37 students were killed, 33 students injured, and 13 students abducted, according to a UN respondent.
+Twenty-seven school personnel or education officials were killed or injured in incidents that included IEDs and direct shooting, mostly in Baghdad, Kirkuk, Ninewa, Salahaddin and Anbar.
+In all these cases, armed groups, including Al-Qaeda in Iraq and ISI, were responsible.
+For instance, on 11 December 2011, a bomb attached to a car carrying a Ministry of Education official in Baghdad's northern Shaab district exploded, killing him.
+The same day, a bomb attached to a teacher's car injured him when it detonated in the town of Muqdadiya.

+In 2012, 69 students were killed, 167 injured and four abducted, according to a UN respondent.878 For example, in Salahaddin governorate, two secondary school students were killed and another wounded when five masked armed attackers entered the school, made their way to a specific classroom and shot at the students on 22 April 2012.
+The UN reported that according to local sources, including local police, AQI was allegedly behind the attack, some mentioning that AQI had attempted to recruit the victims before the incident.
+879 The UN also reported that 19 school-level education staff were killed or injured in 2012.
+880 On 12 March 2012, a teacher from the Riyadh district, south of Kirkuk, died when a bomb attached to his car exploded.
+881